qooxdoo/qooxdoo/documentation/manual/source/pages/low_level/fromjquery.rst

   $(initFunction);

 The resulting jQuery object is an instance of ``qx.bom.Collection`` (or short a "collection") on the qooxdoo side.
 In general qooxdoo is intentionally a bit more verbose in terms of API, since it often is disadvantageous to use all too much implicit magic (a lesson learned from early qooxdoo).

+Nevertheless you can also use the ``$()`` shortcut in qooxdoo.
+Several examples below will demonstrate the usage of this shortcut.